 - Scale up old age programme by increasing coverage from present 31 lakh in last year to 65 lac in 2022.
 The threshold age limit will be set at 60 from present 65 for male and 62 for female.
-For citizens above 90+ years there will be provisions of special benefits - Work with MoHPW and other relevant ministries and divisions for safe mobility for persons with disability - Introduce a consolidated VWB programme in coordination with MoWCA ensuring all kinds of social security needs of women - Continue and expand programmes for marginalized people and orphans to address their rights to development - Consolidate smaller programmes incorporating empowering elements for women and provide services through a digitized single registry MIS and G2P payment.
+Privisions will be made for citizens above 90+ years - Work with MoHPW, MOHFW and other relevant ministries and divisions for safe mobility for persons with disability. - Support development of a low cost care economy with standard care giving protocol and trained caregivers. - Introduce a consolidated VWB programme in coordination with MoWCA ensuring all kinds of social security needs of women. - Continue and expand programmes for marginalized people and orphans to address their rights to human development, safety and other development. - Consolidate smaller programmes incorporating empowering elements for women and provide services through a digitized single registry MIS and G2P payment. - Establish a strong grievance resress system. - Ensure gender responsive project/programme design features and ensure gender focused results monitoring with sex disaggregated data.